zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 <a name="comments--singleline"></a>

 - [18.2](#comments--singleline) Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
-Put an empty line before the comment unless it’s on the first line of a block.
+Put an empty line before the comment unless it's on the first line of a block.

   ```javascript
   // bad